3 academic credits

 Instructor: Denys Lau, PhD

-How do public health policymakers and practitioners monitor health problems and track implementation of health policies and programs?
-How do health services researchers and epidemiologists understand trends in health, health care delivery, risk factors, and outcomes?
+How do public health policymakers, practitioners, and researchers monitor health problems and track implementation of health policies and programs?
 They need accurate, reliable, and timely representative health and health care data.
-This course provides an overview of some of the nation’s major data collection efforts in households and healthcare establishments in the United States.
-The course introduces population-based and establishment-based surveys conducted by the National Center for Health Statistics, covering policy-relevant topics including health and nutritional status, health care access and utilization, and the provision of services in inpatient, outpatient, ambulatory, long-term, and hospice care settings.
+This course provides an overview of some of the nation’s major data collection efforts in healthcare establishments in the United States.
+The course introduces establishment-based surveys conducted by the National Center for Health Statistics, covering policy-relevant topics including the provision of services in inpatient, outpatient, ambulatory, long-term, and hospice care settings.
 Students taking this course for graduate academic credit will be evaluated based on class participation and a final assignment.
 The assignment will be due within a month of the conclusion of the course on a date identified by the instructor.
 No assignment will be accepted after August 4, 2017.